JWC71/Directions_in_markdown/README.md

 ![brake](brake.jpg)

-Now you got the basics of skateboarding
+-Now you got the basics of skateboarding